japila-books/spark-sql-internals/docs/demo/demo-hive-partitioned-parquet-table-partition-pruning.md

 The demo shows partition pruning optimization in Spark SQL for Hive partitioned tables in parquet format.

-NOTE: The demo is a follow-up to link:demo-connecting-spark-sql-to-hive-metastore.adoc[Demo: Connecting Spark SQL to Hive Metastore (with Remote Metastore Server)].
+NOTE: The demo is a follow-up to demo-connecting-spark-sql-to-hive-metastore.md[Demo: Connecting Spark SQL to Hive Metastore (with Remote Metastore Server)].
 Please finish it first before this demo.

 The demo features the following:

-* link:../hive/configuration-properties.adoc#spark.sql.hive.convertMetastoreParquet[spark.sql.hive.convertMetastoreParquet] configuration property is enabled (which is the default)
+* ../hive/configuration-properties.md#spark.sql.hive.convertMetastoreParquet[spark.sql.hive.convertMetastoreParquet] configuration property is enabled (which is the default)

-* Hadoop DFS for link:../spark-sql-StaticSQLConf.adoc#spark.sql.warehouse.dir[spark.sql.warehouse.dir]
+* Hadoop DFS for ../spark-sql-StaticSQLConf.md#spark.sql.warehouse.dir[spark.sql.warehouse.dir]

 ## Create Hive Partitioned Table in Parquet Format